All about Universities abroad

 4. Glasgow

-Glasgow is another cheapest cities in UK for students.
-The city is growing rapidly, achieving more and bursting energy and inspiration.
-With an international population of more than 20,000 you can find many local businesses, services and nightlife venues in Glasgow offering promotions and discounts.
+Glasgow is another cheapest city in the UK for students.
+The city is growing rapidly, achieving more and bursting with energy and inspiration.
+With an international population of more than 20,000, you can find many local businesses, services, and nightlife venues in Glasgow offering promotions and discounts.
 The universities of Glasgow are well equipped to assist their students in the city.

-Glasgow is considered as the cheapest student accommodation UK.
-To plan out a budget for your time in Glasgow, you can expect a cost of 9,700 GBP to 13,263 GBP per year to live and study in the city.
-However, it could be more or less, based on the factors like your accommodation choice and your lifestyle.
+Glasgow is considered the cheapest student accommodation in the UK.
+To plan out a budget for your time in Glasgow, you can expect a cost of GBP 9,700 (INR 9,93,371) to GBP 13,263 (INR 13,58,256) per year to live and study in the city.
+However, it could be more or less, based on the factors like your accommodation choice and lifestyle.

-Some of the best universities of Glasgow are:
+Some of the best universities in Glasgow are:

 University Name